Sea Shepherd’s flagship the M/Y Steve Irwin retires after a life defending the oceans

 Monday, Dec 03, 2018

-Sea Shepherd’s flagship vessel the M/Y Steve Irwin has conducted multiple campaigns in defense of the world’s oceans, from protecting pilot whales in the Faroes, blue fin tuna in the Mediterranean, and humpback whales off the Kimberley coast, to shutting down six illegal Chinese drift-netters in the South Indian Ocean, and six illegal tooth fish poachers in the Southern Ocean.
-Not least, it has conducted nine Antarctic whale defence campaigns in the Southern Ocean Whale Sanctuary helping save over 6,000 whales from the illegal Japanese whaling fleet.
-The Steve Irwin has safeguarded one of the last large intact marine ecosystems on the planet in the Great Australian Bight (knocking out BP and Chevron), most recently visiting the Great Barrier Reef in opposition of the Adani coal mine.
+Sea Shepherd’s flagship vessel the M/Y Steve Irwin has conducted multiple campaigns in defense of the world’s oceans; from protecting pilot whales in the Faroes to humpback whales off the Kimberley coast of Australia.
+The M/Y Steve Irwin helped to shut down six illegal Chinese drift-netters in the South Indian Ocean, and six illegal toothfish poachers in the Southern Ocean.
+Participating in nine Antarctic whale defence campaigns in the Southern Ocean Whale Sanctuary, the M/V Steve Irwin helped save over 6,000 whales from the illegal Japanese whaling fleet.

 Prior to Sea Shepherd obtaining the M/Y Steve Irwin, it served as a Scottish fisheries patrol vessel, built in 1975.
 So, in essence, the Steve has been defending marine wildlife its whole life.
 Sea Shepherd has always taken great pride and appreciation in getting permission from the Irwin family to rename our ship the Steve Irwin back in 2007, in continuing the legacy and honoring Australia’s great wildlife warrior.